Square footage gets you close. Moisture load makes the final decision.

 Moisture load increases when:

-If any of those apply, lean toward the higher pint rating.
+If several of these apply, lean toward the higher pint rating.

 When to Size Up